AZHenley/knox/README.md

 The principles behind the design of Knox are:
  - Explicitness.
 Explicit and unambiguous code is a priority, even over brevity.
 No surprises.
  - Pass by reference.
-All complex types should be pass by reference and pointers should be hidden.
+All complex types should be pass by reference and pointers should be hidden, like Java and C#.
  - Small language.
 Simple and consistent syntax with few constructs, as an alternative to Go.
  - Convenient data structures.
 Strings, lists, and maps are first-class data structures that should be as easy as Python.
  - Operability.
 Use any C library and produce C libraries.